sebastiendonadio/devopsmlops/chapters/10-chapter8.md

 ##  Summary

 In this chapter we looked at the motivations behind ML pipelines and the advantages of using them both from technical and business perspectives.
-We also outlined continuous training that extends the DevOps CI/CD methodology to CT using a data flywheel.
+We also outlined continuous training that extends the DevOps CI/CD methodology to CI/CD/CT using a data flywheel.
 Lastly, we present 3 popular open source implementations for ML pipelines.
 In the next chapter, we look at model interpretability and explainability.

 ------------------------------